 “Family Buries Toddler” read the headline in the San Diego Union Tribune.
 Police arrested the child’s foster mother, on suspicion of her perpetrating the massive brain injuries which caused the two-year-old’s death.
 But the people really responsible for the child’s demise will never be arrested.
 Although it is customary to blame the incompetence of the foster-care system for a senseless death like this, foster care per se did not kill Malachi.
 The child welfare system’s unwillingness to terminate parental rights killed him.

-According to the Union-Tribune, the facts are these:
+, the facts are these:

 Malachi Jermaine McBride-Roberts life was brief and difficult.
 He was born to a teenage mother living in foster care.
 After she ran away, he was sent to live with another foster family….

 “This would not have happened had he been in my care,” said the boy’s 23 year old father.